ourlord/my-unix-workspace/README.md

 Seems the install scipt will download the correct clang so we shouldn't need to worry about that.

 Ok, here comes the fun part: the gcc on my workspace (i.e. build machine) is too old that ran into a compilation issue when run `./install.py` to install `YouCompleteMe`.
 And I have to compile gcc from source.
-I found a very [useful guide](http://stackoverflow.com/questions/9450394/how-to-install-gcc-piece-by-piece-with-gmp-mpfr-mpc-elf-without-shared-libra) could save thousands of time figuring out things by oneself. **Change the `wget` link from that page to use the other version of source package**
+I found a very [useful guide](http://stackoverflow.com/questions/9450394/how-to-install-gcc-piece-by-piece-with-gmp-mpfr-mpc-elf-without-shared-libra) could save thousands of time figuring out things by oneself.

+**Change the `wget` link from that page to use the other version of source package and use `--enable-shared` flag to configure all the builds because `YouCompleteMe` needs those shared library.
+Also, add `LD_RUN_PATH` with the lib path(`$HOME/Applications` in my case).**

 Configure and build gcc:

 ```
 cd gcc-4.8.5
 ./configure --prefix=$HOME/Applications \
-            --disable-shared \
-            --enable-static \
+            --enable-shared \
             --disable-bootstrap \
-            ---disable-libstdcxx-pch \
+            --disable-libstdcxx-pch \
             --enable-languages=c,c++ \
             --enable-libgomp \
             --enable-lto \